The Art of the Ethical Bribe | How to Build Your Email List

-In your case, an ethical bribe is your offer to trade beneficial information, products or services in exchange for a prospect’s email address with permission to keep sending more information.
+In your case, an ethical bribe is your offer to trade beneficial information, products or services in exchange for a prospect’s email address with permission to keep sending more details.
 Here are examples you see every day:

 What you will find is most of your original lead magnet ideas are duds.
 That’s okay.
-You can keep testing and trying until you find a winner.
+You can keep testing and trying until you see a winner.
 If you get 2 of 10 to work out, you’re average.
 There is a lot of trial and error in digital marketing.

 As an artist working on building a list, you are a digital marketer.
 In digital marketing, an ethical bribe is also known as a lead magnet.
 An effective lead magnet has these five features.